-Myocarditis is an inflammation of the heart muscle (myocardium).
-The inflammation can reduce the heart's ability to pump and cause rapid or irregular heart rhythms (arrhythmias).
+Myocarditis is inflammation of the heart muscle (myocardium).
+The inflammation can reduce the heart's ability to pump blood.
+Myocarditis can cause chest pain, shortness of breath, and rapid or irregular heart rhythms (arrhythmias).

 Severe myocarditis weakens the heart so that the rest of the body doesn't get enough blood.
 Clots can form in the heart, leading to a stroke or heart attack.